 Springfield Man Pleads Guilty to Failing to Register as a Sex Offender

-BOSTON – A Springfield man pleaded guilty yesterday in federal court in Springfield to failing to register as a sex offender.
+BOSTON – A Springfield man pleaded guilty yesterday in federal court for failing to register as a sex offender.

-Alberto Ayala pleaded guilty to one count of failure to register as a sex offender before U.S. District Court Judge Mark G. Mastroianni, who scheduled sentencing for March 26, 2020.
-Ayala was indicted in February 2019, and has been in custody since his arrest on Sept.
-26, 2018, for violating his conditions of parole in another criminal case.
+Ruben Pagan, 50, pleaded guilty to one count of failing to register as a sex offender before U.S. District Court Judge Mark G. Mastroianni, who scheduled sentencing for Jan.
+5, 2021.

 The charging statute provides for a sentence of up to 10 years in prison, a lifetime of supervised release and a $250,000 fine.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.

-United States Andrew E. Lelling and John Gibbons, United States Marshal for the District of Massachusetts, made the announcement today.
-Assistant U.S. Attorney Alex J. Grant, of Lelling’s Springfield Branch Office, is prosecuting the case.
+United States Attorney Andrew E. Lelling and John Gibbons, United States Marshal for the District of Massachusetts made the announcement.
+Assistant U.S. Attorney Alex J. Grant of Lelling’s Springfield Branch Office is prosecuting the case.